platformdotnet/Platform.VirtualFileSystem/README.md

 Refer to the Platform.VirtualFileSystem.Tests project for more examples.

-The `app.config` of the Tests project offers examples of how to add custom views and add inject non-default NodeProviders.
+## Configuring default FileSystems

+The default file system manager (`FileSystemManager.Default`) contains all the standard file system providers (except for Network and Zip).
+If you want to custom define what is available or add views or custom providers, you can extend the IFileSystemManager interface, construct and populate a separate `StandardFileSystemManager` or define file systems within your `app.config` or `web.config`.
+Please reference [app.config](https://raw.github.com/platformdotnet/Platform.VirtualFileSystem/master/tests/Platform.VirtualFileSystem.Tests/app.config) from the tests project to see an example of how to do the later.

 ---